AMacaroon/HaikuLanguage/docs/index.rst

 ChangeLog
 ~~~~~~~~

+**20/01/2022**

+Made inputs work and save as variables using "input" keyword.

 **16/01/2022**

 Enabled number and expression functionality (for two numbers) for variables and printing.
 Renamed docs to kirejilanguagage from haikulanguage.